 2. Don’t Under Eat

 Losing body weight is the simplest (and cheapest!) way to improve efficiency.
-However this doesn’t mean for the entirety of your training you should be calorie deficit.
+However, this doesn’t mean for the entirety of your training, you should be calorie deficient.
 The volume of training required in itself should be sufficient to see a gradual decrease in weight.
 By depriving your body of the required nutri

 ents, not only do you increase the risk of injury and illness, the quality of your training will enviably take a hit.
 Supply your body with the nutrition it requires and your metabolism will take care of the rest.